The genetics industry provides data that life science companies need to make new products. Here’s a look at the largest genetics stocks.

 That’s why we’re counting down some significant players in genetics and genomics — companies that splice and edit their days away, developing technologies and tests that are key for the life science sector.

 The following seven companies, which have market caps above US$1 billion, specialize in different areas and work on a range of innovative products.
 Without further ado, here are the seven largest genetics stocks to watch.
 The companies below are listed in order of market cap size.

 1. Seattle Genetics (NYSE:SGEN)

-Seattle Genetics describes itself as an “emerging multi-product, global biotechnology company.”
+Seattle Genetics is first on our list of largest genetics stocks and describes itself as an “emerging multi-product, global biotechnology company.”
 This comparatively new firm develops and commercializes cancer-related therapies.
 Its flagship product is Adcetris, which is approved for the treatment of several types of CD30-expressing lymphomas, among other cancers.

 The company’s areas of research include antibody-drug conjugate technology and sugar-engineered antibody technology.
 It has numerous products in its pipeline, and says it is focused on further expanding Adcetris, as well as addressing “significant unmet medical needs” through a new generation of targeted, empowered therapies.

 2. EXACT Sciences (NASDAQ:EXAS)

 EXACT Science is a molecular diagnostics company which specializes on the early detection and prevention of colorectal cancer.

 In 2014, the company launched Cologuard, which is the first stool DNA test for colorectal cancer.